Sher Vancouver

-About the Name and Logo
+Name and logo

 Sher means “lion” in Persian and many South Asian languages.
 Sher was chosen as the name because it symbolizes courage, pride, bravery, and strength.
 In addition, the Sikh name “Singh” for males also means lion and the Sikh name “Kaur” for females means lioness or princess.

 The original Sher Vancouver logo which was in use from 2008 to 2018 consisted of a pink circular Lionhead on a white background, and Sher was in bold pink letters and Vancouver in grey.
 It was created by local Vancouver graphic designer and illustrator, Jag Nagra.
 In April 2018, as Sher Vancouver celebrated its 10th anniversary, Jag Nagra did a full re-brand of Sher Vancouver’s visual identity using a vibrant 2-colour logo paired with an updated icon.

-Activities
+Background

 Sher Vancouver launched the Dosti project which means friendship in many South Asian languages.
 The project was an anti-bullying, racism, homophobia, transphobia and coming out workshop that went into high schools.
 The project was launched around a time when there was increased anxiety and racial tension in Vancouver regarding gay bashings by South Asians in the city.